 There is a financial cost, however, creatine monohydrate is relatively cheap and easy to access.

-There’s no evidence to date that short-term creatine supplementation produces any discomfort or harmful side effects.
-Remember though, that simply taking creatine without the appropriate strength training will not in itself build strength or muscle.
+There’s no evidence to date that short-term supplementation produces any discomfort or harmful side effects.
+Remember though, without the appropriate strength training supplementation will not in itself build strength or muscle.

 How and when should I take creatine?

 When you use creatine, you first need to saturate your muscles.
 That is to say, get them to soak up as much as possible.
 Then, after that, the goal is to keep them saturated with a top-up.

 You can achieve saturation by taking 20 grams of creatine per day (divided into 4 doses of 5 grams each).
 Continue this for 5-6 days.
 The drawback to this method though is that for some, it can cause intestinal discomfort.